The Magic of the Wet Worm Nymph Fly in Freshwater Fishing

 Trout are the classic target for the wet worm nymph fly.
 Brown trout, rainbow trout, and brook trout all feed heavily on aquatic insects and larval forms.
 In streams and rivers, they often hold in seams, pockets, riffles, and runs where drifting food arrives naturally.
 A nymph presented in those lanes can be extremely effective.

-Trout fishing with this pattern works especially well when insect activity is present but fish are not rising.
+Trout fishing with this pattern is especially productive when insect activity is present but fish are not rising.
 During those periods, trout may still be feeding aggressively below the surface.
-A wet worm nymph fly can move through their feeding zone without requiring a hatch on top.
+A wet worm nymph fly can move through their feeding zone without requiring a visible hatch on top.

 Grayling